The holidays have come and gone but there's still no sign of Dulce Maria Alavez.

 The 5-year-old from Bridgeton, New Jersey, was kidnapped on September 16, 2019, during a family outing at Bridgeton City Park.

 An Amber Alert remains in effect and a $75,000 reward is being offered to anyone with information leading to her whereabouts.
 Although they've received thousands of tips, efforts to find Dulce Maria by local, state and federal law enforcement have been unsuccessful.

 A mother's desperate plea for her daughter's safe return

 Volunteers have also been doing their own searches of the surrounding area.
-We spoke to Dulce's mother, Noema Perez Alavez, during one such search on January 5.
+We spoke to Dulce's mother Noema Perez Alavez during a search on January 5.
 Click on the video to hear what she had to say.